e-strobel-lab/TECtools/TECdisplay_README/README.md

 -x/--max_nucleotide <value>            Maximum nucleotide to print (optional).
 ```

-The variants input file must contain the following header, which can be copied from the `TECdisplay_navigator` constraint template that is generated by `TECdisplay_mapper`:
+An example variants input file is provided in the directory `example_files`.The variants input file must contain the following header, which can be copied from the `TECdisplay_navigator` constraint template that is generated by `TECdisplay_mapper`:

 ```
 /seq<tab><wild_type_sequence>